 Still not sure how to play Pirate Gold the solitaire card game?
 Check out this video tutorial:

 Do you play solitaire in your home?
-What is your favourite version of the game?
+What is your favorite version of the game?